bsquizz/ocdeployer/README.md

 But let's say you want to perform some tasks prior to deploying your components, or after deploying your components.
 Custom scripts can be useful for this.

+You can set `custom_deploy_logic` in your service set's `_cfg.yml` to `true`.
+You then have two options for defining a custom deploy script:

+* You can define a single `deploy.py` in the root `custom` directory of your project.
+This script will apply to all service sets as long as they have `custom_deploy_logic` set to `true`.
-You can set `custom_deploy_logic` in your service set's `_cfg.yml` to `True`.
-You should then create a script called `deploy.py` in the `custom` dir of your service set.
+* You can create a script called `deploy.py` in the `custom` dir of your service set.
+This script will apply only to that service set.

+If a project contains a `deploy.py` in the root custom directory as well as in the service set's custom directory -- the service set deploy script takes precedence.

 ---
 **NOTE**

 In previous versions of `ocdeployer<4.0`, the `custom` dir was housed in the root folder of the project, and the deploy file inserted in there needed to match the name of your service set, e.g. `deploy_myservice.py`.
-For backward compatibility, this method is still supported.
-Also it's possible to define custom deploy method and hooks globally for all sets with `deploy.py` module there.
+For backward compatibility, this method of defining the service set deploy scripts is still supported.

 ---